-Amy Adams responds bad 'Hillbilly Elegy reviews': "It transcends politics"
+Amy Adams responds to bad 'Hillbilly Elegy' reviews: "It transcends politics"

 Ford’s former character Han Solo was played by Alden Ehrenreich in the 2018 prequel movie, which was focused on the early adventures of Solo and Chewbacca.

-During an appearance on the Lights Camera Barstoolpodcast, Howard discussed Ford’s response to Ehrenreich’s portrayal of his iconic character.
+During an appearance on the Lights Camera Barstool podcast, Howard discussed Ford’s response to Ehrenreich’s portrayal of his character.